vianeyBE/CassBio.GWAS_Pipeline/README.md

 ### Arguments

 - `Mdir`: Name of the directory that contains the GAPIT results.
 For example: home/user/folder.
-- `pat`: Enter the path of file names to look for.
+- `pat`: Enter the path of file names to look for whithin directories.
 For example: QTL_LOD_Intervals.
 The path must finish with a point (.).
 - `mod`: Enter the model(s) of interest.
 Options: BLINK, GLM, MLM, FarmCPU.
 - `wtd`: How many traits do you want to plot.
 Options: One, Several, All.
 - `colors`: (Optional) Colors of the chromosomes in Manhattan plots.
 If you want to change the colors, provide 2 or more.
 It can be color names o hex codes (Default: grey and skyblue).